sbiagini0/ParallelForensicLR/README.md

 *Family Pedigrees*, which verifies the genetic inheritance patterns within each pedigree to ensure no inconsistencies are present.

-Additionally, the **mutation rate** can also be set or removed directly within the script if required for specific analyses.
+Additionally, the **Mutation Rate** can also be set or removed directly within the script if required for specific analyses.

 After these selections, the parallelized genetic comparisons are run